-From Anna on July 7th, 2008 in Bathroom Remodel
+From Engineering on July 07, 2008 in Bathroom Remodel

 Bathroom hardware includes all of the small accessories such as towel bars, toilet paper holders, soap dishes, mirrors, shelves, or grab bars.
 Nothing is more frustrating or indicative of a poor-quality installation than one of these items continually falling off of the wall.
 Following the right anchoring techniques along with using the right materials is key to preventing this from happening.